-“What happened with SynXis shows the vulnerabilities of using traditional credit cards for hotel payments,” said Mario Kriebel, vice president of Commercial Payment Solutions for BCD Travel.
+“These breaches show the vulnerabilities of using traditional credit cards for hotel payments,” Kriebel said.
 “Virtual credit cards, paired with Virtual Payment Automation, are a safer way to pay.
 They reduce the risk of exposing a company’s employees—and brand—to fraudsters, while supporting other important corporate program goals, like increasing in-program hotel bookings.”

 At its core, Virtual Payment Automation by BCD Travel offers security and simplicity because it takes the traveler—and the fraudster—out of the hotel payment process.
 Electronically generated unique virtual card numbers can be restricted to particular suppliers, defined time periods and set amounts.

-Virtual cards are relatively new—and imperfect.
-The process requires card numbers to be sent to hotels via fax (which will be replaced by secure email in the near future).
-Hotel staff must be educated on how to handle the cards.
-But the high security of the solution is real and is fueling the growth of Virtual Payment Automation.
+Virtual card use is growing fast, although the process requires hotelier know-how and some flexibility from travelers.
+Usually, payment details are sent to hotels via secure email (replacing faxes).
+Hotel staff must be educated on how to handle the virtual cards.
+But the high security of the solution is a real benefit that’s fueling adoption.

-“Travel managers can use the data they receive through Virtual Payment Automation to reengage travelers who’ve booked out of program and bring them back into the fold,” Kriebel said.
+“Travel managers can use the data they receive through Virtual Payment Automation to engage travelers who’ve booked out of program and bring them back into the fold,” Kriebel said.
 “The virtual card number is a connective thread that links hotel expenses to individual employees, cost centers and even designated projects.
 Travel managers gain extraordinary visibility and transparency into travel spend.”

 Ask your BCD Travel account manager about the security benefits of Virtual Payment Automation.